 They tried and tried again.
 No matter what National League clubs did, they just couldn’t slow down Maury Wills in 1962.
 Wills’ Dodgers were in their fifth year in Los Angeles and thirsty for another World Series appearance.
 Winners of the 1959 Fall Classic, the team finished a disappointing fourth in 1960.
 They climbed to second place in ’61 and seemed poised for a post-season return in ’62.
 Wills did his part.
 The Dodger shortstop was historically great on the bases, swiping 104 bags.
 To put that into perspective, the last time a National Leaguer stole even half that many was in 1920.
 No big league team matched Wills’ total in ’62.
 The Dodger squad had one .300 hitter in batting champ Tommy Davis whose 153 runs batted in led the league.
 Davis got help from Frank Howard, the only other Dodger to tally 100 RBI.
 Together they counted on Wills to get aboard and make his way into scoring position.
 Dodgers and Giants vie for NL supremacy While Wills was on his way to the stolen base record, the Dodgers fought the Giants for the top spot in the NL.
 Behind Wills, Davis, and the pitching of Cy Young […]Read More >

 Scully & MLB’s Miggins played ball together in high school During the second semester of the 1943 school year, Fordham Prep High School baseball teammates Larry Miggins and Vin Scully sat in their school’s auditorium sharing dreams of reaching the big leagues.
 While Miggins fancied himself as a future Major League player, Scully hoped to become a big league baseball announcer.
 The two men created a dream scenario that would come true on May 13, 1952 at Brooklyn’s Ebbets Field.
-Miggins tells the story “Vince Scully and I were attending Fordham Prep in 1943,” Miggins wrote in a letter.
+Miggins tells the story “Vince Scully and I were attending Fordham Prep in 1943,” Miggins wrote in a letter seen at the bottom of this page.
 “At a school assembly he was sitting behind me, grabbed me by the shoulders and said, ‘Larry someday you will be in the big leagues and the first time you hit a home run, I will be the announcer and tell the world about it.’
 “Sure enough it happened in 1952.
-I was with the Cardinals and the first time we played in NY – my home town – Eddie Stanky put me in left field and I hit a home run (my first) off of Preacher Roe and beat him for the first time in two years.
-Scully had joined […]Read More >
+I was with the Cardinals and the first time we played in NY – my home town – Eddie Stanky put me in left field and I hit a home run (my first) off of Preacher Roe and beat him for the first […]Read More >

 Harry Caray’s rumored affair with the daughter-in-law of the Cardinals owner helped forge two Hall of Fame Careers